qwerty258/filemetadata/README.md

 ## Motivation

-A cloud storage provider deleted a text file I uploaded when I was in college without my consent.
+A cloud storage provider (Baidu Netdisk) deleted a text file I uploaded when I was in college without my consent.

 They can see your file if they want.
 Offline local storage is real privacy.